SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/01-Problem.md

 ### Comment
 - We have 3 input lines to check
 - The first one follows the rules and is valid
-- The second one doesn't because the password doesn’t end with a digit
+- The second one does not because the password does not end with a digit
 - The third one is not valid because the password is too short

 ### Example